untitleddesk/utils/README.md

+# UntitledLogger

-Generic logger made in C++ for my projects.
-It uses 23 standard, `std::println()` and `std::format()`.
+Generic wrapper logger for my C++ projects.

+It requires C++23 and uses functions like `std::println` and `std::format`.

-I've got to compile it into a shared or static library to use it!
+You will need to compile it into a shared or static library to use it in your project.

 ```cpp
 #include <untitled/logger.hh>